-‘The Young And The Restless’ Recap For Wednesday June 6: Neil Moves Into Hilary And Devon’s Building
+‘The Young And The Restless’ Recap For Wednesday, June 6: Neil Moves Into Hilary And Devon’s Building

 Although earlier he’d praised Devon for his excellent work with Hamilton-Winters, Neil took his son to task for moving Hilary in so quickly.
 However, Devon told his dad he wanted to experience Hilary’s pregnancy along with her.
 Devon is a big boy, and he’ll make his own choices as all Genoa City kids seem to do.

 Speaking of choices, Summer (Hunter King) made a few less than stellar ones.
-She was sitting in jail for stealing her married boyfriend, Pax’s car, and Phyllis (Gina Tognoni) wanted to let her stew in it for a bit.
+She was sitting in jail for stealing her married boyfriend Pax’s car, and Phyllis (Gina Tognoni) wanted to let her stew in it for a bit.
 However, Billy (Jason Thompson) talked her into going to the bail hearing and finding out the real story behind what happened.

 Hunter King returns as Summer Newman.
 WATCH FULL EPISODE: https://t.co/nnjrJ2x9mi #YR pic.twitter.com/SF6tP780Bb